 - raise awareness of the processes of grooming for radicalisation

-- heighten awareness of how young people and students can be safeguarded, in particular the processes and staff involved in junior, secondary, tertiary and higher education
+- heighten awareness of how children and students can be safeguarded, in particular the processes and staff involved in junior, secondary, tertiary and higher education

 - facilitate understanding of the different ideologies that underpin extremist and terrorist organisations

-- highlight the issues associated with young people being recruited for direct action by Daesh
+- highlight the issues associated with children being recruited for direct action by Daesh

-- highlight the issues associated with young people being groomed and recruited to right wing organisations
+- highlight the issues associated with children being groomed and recruited to right wing organisations

 - encourage discussion and reflect on the use and abuse of different social media platforms for the purposes of radicalisation